anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 The how-to takes your users through a series of steps required to solve a specific problem.
 It shows your users how to solve a real-world problem or complete a task in your application, like how to create an issue in GitHub.

+**Note:** A task is an action that your users can do with your product to accomplish a goal.
+Multiple tasks may be involved in achieving a goal.

 The how-to clearly describes a set of sequential steps your users must complete to accomplish a task.
 The how-to assumes that a user has basic knowledge of the application and has already read the quickstart and the tutorial.

 Do not use how-to to teach concepts.